-This discussion gives more information about Sturge-Weber syndrome and how we care for children at our Sturge-Weber Syndrome Clinic at Children’s Hospital Boston.
-Our team includes:
+This discussion gives more information about Sturge-Weber syndrome and how we care for children at our Sturge-Weber Syndrome Clinic at Boston Children’s Hospital.

 It’s a congenital disorder characterized by vascular birthmarks and neurological abnormalities.
 The classic symptom of the disease is a port wine stain on the face, typically near or around the eye and forehead, which can vary in color from red to dark purple.